Best Plumbing Schools in Idaho

 Starting a plumbing career in Idaho begins with the right training.
-In this state, plumbing is a licensed trade, so you'll need education and supervised work hours before you can work independently.
-Choosing a quality plumbing school will set you up for success.
+In this state, plumbing is a licensed trade, so you’ll need education and supervised work hours before you can work independently.
+Choosing a quality plumbing school will help you compare options.

 The plumbing industry in Idaho is regulated by the Idaho Division of Building Safety (DBS).
 Anyone who wants to work as a plumber must have a license.
 This applies whether you plan to work in new construction, repairs, or service.